How Does Description Benefit Students Without Visual Impairments?

 Descriptive Video: Using Media Technology to Enhance Writing

-A lesson plan from ReadWriteThink about using Audio description to improve students’ written communication skills.
-This example utilizes Disney’s popular The Lion King (a captioned and described excerpt is available from NCAM), but teachers can broaden their approach to this lesson by utilizing any one of the hundreds of accessible titles available from the DCMP collection.
+A lesson plan from ReadWriteThink about using description to improve students’ written communication skills.
+This plan focuses on utilization of Disney’s popular The Lion King, but teachers can broaden their approach to this lesson by utilizing any one of the hundreds of accessible titles available from the DCMP collection.